Cloudy forecast today — make the most of it with these activities - News Break

 Catch a movie: There’s nothing wrong with using a grey day for a break, either.
 Whether it’s a movie, a visit to an arcade, or even a day catching up on your favorite streaming shows, a rest day is a great idea, too.

-Along with clouds Wednesday, here’s the rest of the four-day forecast for Balfour:
+Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Flagler:

 Wednesday, May 26